Royal Canadian Mint: Organizational structure

 The Royal Canadian Mint is a Crown corporation and operates under the Royal Canadian Mint Act.
 In serving the public's interest, a Crown corporation has greater managerial independence than other government entities, meaning it may operate in a commercial manner.
 Like private sector companies, the mint has a board of directors composed of a chairman, the president and CEO of the mint and eight other directors.

 Traditionally, the president and CEO of the Royal Canadian Mint is known as the master of the mint.
 The president is Marie Lemay (appointed in 2019), and the chairman of the board is Phyllis Clark.
-In descending chronological order, the people who have been the mint's master engraver are: Cosme Saffioti, Sheldon Beveridge, Ago Aarand, Walter Ott, Patrick Brindley, Myron Cook, and Thomas Shingles.
+In reverse chronological order, the people who have been the mint's master engraver are: Cosme Saffioti, Sheldon Beveridge, Ago Aarand, Walter Ott, Patrick Brindley, Myron Cook, and Thomas Shingles.

 The government department responsible for the Royal Canadian Mint is the Department of Finance.
 There are 10 members of the mint's board of directors, and 12 members on its executive team.
 The Royal Canadian Mint has four lines of business: Bullion and Refinery Service, Canadian Circulation, Foreign Business, and Numismatics.